Pazzo Ristorante: History

 Chef and restaurateur David Machado opened Pazzo.
 Chefs at the restaurant included Oswaldo Bibiano, Scott Dolich, Kenny Giambalvo, and Vitaly Paley.
 In 2015, John Eisenhart left to become chef of Nel Centro, after serving as Pazzo's chef for eleven years.

 Pazzo was later owned by Heathman Group, along with the Hotel Vintage Plaza.

-The restaurant closed after brunch on January 1, 2018, with plans to be replaced by a restaurant with a New York-style Italian menu after a months-long renovation.
+The restaurant closed after brunch on January 1, 2018, with plans to be replaced by a restaurant with a New York–style Italian menu after a months-long renovation.
 Following the $3 million renovation, the restaurant was replaced by Il Solito in May 2018.

 Reception

 Portland Monthly described the food as "refreshingly sharp".
 Julie Lee included Pazzo in 1859's 2016 overview of the city's best Italian restaurants, in which she described Pazzo as "a time-honored anchor in the epicenter of downtown Portland, serving the lunchtime business community and romantics seeking an elegant evening out for the past two decades".
-She wrote, "Everything spun out of the open kitchen is wicked delicious; some favorites include the Strozzapreti, with Dungeness crab and Calabrian peppers, and the mushroom & black truffle pizza with an organic egg topping."
+She wrote, "Everything spun out of the open kitchen is wicked delicious; some favorites include the Strozzapreti, with Dungeness crab and Calabrian peppers, and the mushroom and black truffle pizza with an organic egg topping."